renovatebot/renovate/docs/usage/configuration-options.md

 ## osvVulnerabilityAlerts

-Renovate integrates with [OSV](https://osv.dev/), an open-source vulnerability database, to check if extracted dependencies include known vulnerabilities.
+Renovate integrates with [OSV](https://osv.dev/), an open-source vulnerability database, to check if extracted dependencies have known vulnerabilities.
 Set this option to `true` to receive pull requests with vulnerability fixes once they are available.

 You will only get OSV-based vulnerability alerts for _direct_ dependencies.